 (ii) The following representation applies to Party B:

-Each payment received or to be received by it in connection with this Agreement will be effectively connected with conduct of a trade or business in the United States of America.
+Each payment received or to be received by it in connection with this Agreement is or will be received on behalf of the Lenders and relates to the regular business operations of Party B (and not to an investment of Party B).
+Each payment received or to be received by it in connection with this Agreement will be effectively connected with such Lenders its conduct of a trade or business in the United States of America.

 Part 3